A variational quantum algorithm for entanglement quantification: Results

 where $p \in [0,1]$, $|\Phi_+ \rangle = (|00\rangle + |11\rangle)/\sqrt{2}$, and $\mathbb{I}$ is the identity matrix $4 \times 4$.
 In Ref. \cite{Bromley}, the authors derived an analytical expression for the Bures measure of entanglement for the Werner state, which is known to be separable only for $p \le 1/3$.

 In Fig. \ref{fig:graph_for_werner_state}, we present the results obtained using EvQA for the evaluation of the Bures entanglement (solid blue line with markers), along with the analytical expression of the Bures entanglement presented in Ref. \cite{Bromley} (dashed orange line).
-For more details on quantum circuit construction, see Sec. \ref{SM:Quantum_circuit} of the SM \cite{supp}.
+For more details on quantum circuit construction, see Appendix~\ref{SM:Quantum_circuit}.
 Additionally, to perform the training — both in this case and in the others — we used the Adam optimizer.

 Furthermore, to analyze how the initialization of the variational parameters affects the results, we performed ten repetitions of the simulation for each value of $p$ considered, with the parameters randomly initialized in each run.
 Thus, in Fig. \ref{fig:graph_for_werner_state}, for each value of $p$, we plot the average value (highlighted point), along with the maximum and minimum values obtained (represented by a vertical bar).
 The results show that the algorithm was able to quantify the entanglement satisfactorily, since the obtained values match the analytical results.
 Moreover, in this specific case, the initialization of the variational parameters did not affect the results, as evidenced by the absence of visible vertical bars.